Oregon Opportunity Grant

-Enrollment Status – In years with limited available funds, grants are only available to students who enroll at least half-time at an eligible Oregon institution.
-Students who are awarded grant funds but delay enrollment until later in the academic year may lose eligibility.
-In addition, awards for students who are enrolled half-time in fall term may be limited to half-time amounts for all subsequent terms during the academic year.
+Enrollment Status – In years with limited available funds students who are awarded grant funds but delay enrollment until later in the academic year may lose eligibility.
+Awards for students who are enrolled half-time in fall term may be limited to half-time amounts for all subsequent terms during the academic year.

 OSAC awards Opportunity Grants according to a formula that includes the following:

-- Average cost of attendance at an Oregon community college or an institution in the Oregon University System
+- Average cost of attendance at an Oregon community college or Oregon public university

 - Family share (expected family contribution, or EFC)